wso2/docs-ob-toolkit-berlin/en/docs/learn/integration-with-bank.md

 Idempotency validation for consent requests are handled by the WSO2 Open Banking solution.

 Idempotency validation for retrieval requests should be handled in the core banking system.
-The required validations should be performed and then the response will be built according to the NextGenPSD2 specification.
+The required validations should be performed and then the response should be built according to the NextGenPSD2 specification.